MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > [!NOTE]
 >
-> * All deeplinks must be encoded before pasting the URL.
+> * All deep links must be encoded before pasting the URL.
 We don't support unencoded URLs.
 > * The `name` is optional in deep link.
 If not included, the app name replaces it
 > * When you launch a Stage from a certain context, ensure that your app works in that context.
 For example, if your Stage View is launched from a personal app, you must ensure your app has a personal scope.